Gary Bankhead

 • Contact Details:

-Gary Bankhead, Honorary Research Associate in the Department of Archaeology, Durham University, South Rd., Durham, DH1 3LE.
+Gary Bankhead, Honorary Fellow in the Department of Archaeology, Durham University, South Rd., Durham, DH1 3LE.

 Email: gary.bankhead@durham.ac.uk